-Running in Stillness (2015-2017): A piece based on mass incarceration, and its impact on women, families, and the community.
+Running in Stillness (2015-2017) A dance theater piece based on mass incarceration, and its impact on women, families, and the community.

 Raíces (2013) Raíces pays homage to Puerto Rico, the land of my roots.
 Ironically, the island -under continued colonization- has a feeling of being unmoored from the past, searching for identity, floating in its own diaspora.
 The motherland must be imagined.
 I honor the island's African heritage, its natural beauty, and the political complexities that leave us feeling upside down.